xapian/xapian-gsoc-proposal/proposal.rst

 Week 2: 06.03-06.10

-Design algorithm and formalize the algorithm
+Design algorithm and formalize the algorithm, and discuss with mentors to validate its correctness.

 Week 3: 06.10-06.17